 Community Partner-in-Residence Fellowship

 The Corella and Bertram F. Bonner Center for Civic Engagement (CCE) at the University of Richmond (UR) seeks applications for the Community Partner-in-Residence Fellowship (CPiR).
-The non-profit and public sector demands significant commitments making it difficult for these professionals to have the time and freedom necessary for in-depth research, reflection, and exploration on the major challenges their organizations face.
+The nonprofit and public sector demands significant commitments making it difficult for these professionals to have the time and freedom necessary for in-depth research, reflection, and exploration on the major challenges their organizations face.
 To help address these challenges, the CPiR Fellowship provides space, time, and thought partnerships to fuel inquiry, encouraging the exploration of creative solutions and ideas that Richmond nonprofit and public sector changemakers may not have the opportunity to fully consider within their daily work activities.

-Join us for one of our virtual info sessions:
+Join us for a virtual information session:

 -